mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/16_extract_task.md

 ### Environment Name

 - Select a source environment from the dropdown list of active TDM environments with **Source** or **Both** [environment types](08_environment_window_general_information.md#environment-type).
-- Note that tester users can only select an environment they are attached to by a a [role](10_environment_roles_tab.md).
+- Note that tester users can only select an environment they are attached to by a [role](10_environment_roles_tab.md).

 ### Retention Period